 Troop S will conduct compliance investigations on interstate carriers assigned by FMCSA and intrastate carriers assigned by Troop S per FMCSA assignment policy and guidelines.
 Compliance Investigations will include non-HM carriers, HM carriers and passenger carriers.
-The Compliance Investigation program currently has 3 Troopers dedicated full time and 1 supervisor.
+The Compliance Investigation program currently has 3 Troopers conducting Compliance Investigations and 1 supervisor.
 One of the FTE Troopers assigned to conduct Compliance Investigations is also the Troop Hazardous Material Safety Specialist, in addition to being Level 1 and HM certified, is Level VI HM certified, and a Hazardous Material Instructor.
 All FTEs assigned to conduct carrier investigations are certified Troopers / law enforcement officers.
 This requires them to maintain law enforcement certification by attending required law enforcement training, any FMCSA required training, vacations, or any other unforeseen instances that occur throughout the year.
+Oklahoma is also still adapting to the AIM program, which has been a learning curve and slowed down our compliance investigation activity.
+It should also be noted that previously the Lieutenant overseeing this program at the State level was certified and assisted in conducting investigations.
+This FTE, who still oversses the program, has taken on additional duties as the Troop Executive Officer and unable to maintain his Compliance Investigation certification, reducing the FTEs conducting investigations.